nskalu/engees-blog-with-cms/content/blog/2021-04-07-index-helps-you-build-fast-performing-apis.md

 The reason is that column ordering matters when creating composite indexes, the column that has the least order number must always come first in the *where* clause, it should follow that order to the column with the highest order number, which means that City with column order 2 should come last in the *where*.

-Also, with the above, keep in mind that there are different types of indexes applied on columns depending on what you want to achieve such as Clustered and Non-Clustered index, Spatial index, Unique index (I mentioned it in this article), etc.
+Also, with the above, keep in mind that there are different types of indexes applied on columns depending on what you want to achieve such as Clustered and Non-Clustered index, Filtered index, Unique index (I mentioned it in this article), etc.